picnoir/DobadoBots/README.md

 Here, you are basically doing two checks:

 1. If the distance returned by the front laser of the robot is more than 30, it moves forward.
-2. If no, it will check the nature of the object detected by the front laser.
+2. If not, it will check the nature of the object detected by the front laser.
 If it is an obstacle, it will turn to the right, otherwise, it moves forward.

-A more general view of this structure would be this.
+A more general view of the conditionalstructure would be like this.

 ```
 IF [Sensor]